TaranjitSingh05/WorkerHelper/DOCTOR_PANEL.md

-# Doctor Panel - WorkerHelper
+﻿# Doctor Panel - JeevanID

 ## Overview
 The Doctor Panel is a dedicated interface for medical professionals to access and manage worker health records.
 It provides secure, role-based access to medical information and report management capabilities.